 Can Anger At Your Spouse Be Overcome?

-Anger is a VERY solvable problem when you have a clear understanding of what causes it, and a specific process to fix it.
+Anger is a VERY solvable problem when you have a clear understanding of what causes it, and a specific process to fix it, and by that, I don’t mean “managing” it because that is not a good direction to take.
 Being constantly angry at your spouse can absolutely be resolved.
-But not by trying to fix the “problem”, or today’s “reason” why you are angry.
+But not by trying to fix what appears to be the “problem”, or today’s “reason” why you are angry.
 You must address the underlying causes in your mind.

-It’s a shame we don’t learn about how the mind works in school or when growing up, as we would avoid so many negative interactions with others; especially our spouses.
+It’s a shame we don’t learn about how the mind works in school while growing up, as we would have been able to avoid so many negative interactions with others; especially our spouses.

-We’ve found that learning how the mind works and eliminating anger are so critically important for saving marriages that they are the first concepts we teach our clients.
+Here at TMF, we’ve found that learning how the mind works and eliminating anger is so critically important for saving marriages that mastering anger, emotions, and especially anger are among the first concepts we teach our clients.
 Because of this, our approach has proven to be far more effective than traditional marriage help.

 No one has to live with anger.
 It can be conquered!

-Once you learn why your mind gets angry, and start seeing for yourself how it works, you’ll be able to start making progress.
+As one learns why your mind gets angry, and starts seeing for yourself how it works (the mind is not as complicated as they would have you believe), you’ll be able to start making progress.

-Although most people are able to ‘get by’ living with their anger, many more eventually reach a point where the anger episodes get so bad they finally recognize how it affects their lives, their marriages, and their basic peace and happiness.
-At that point, something has to be done.
+Although most people can ‘get by’ living with their anger, most people eventually reach a point where the anger episodes get so bad they finally recognize how it affects their lives, their marriages, and their basic peace and happiness.
+At that point, something has to be done otherwise the marriage is doomed to failure.

 Fortunately, anger is one of the problems that can easily be traced to its root cause and overcome.